k3v1nM01n0/LC3-vm/README.md

 # LC3 VM

-This is a virtual machine that can run assembly programs fr the [lc3] (https://en.wikipedia.org/wiki/Little_Computer_3)computer.
+This is a virtual machine that can run assembly programs fr the [lc3] (https://en.wikipedia.org/wiki/Little_Computer_3)  computer.
 The aim is to understand how VMs (like the Java Virtual Machine which runs Java, Kotlin, or Clojure programs) work and build our own simple VM.

 ## Resourses
 * [Write your own virtual machine](https://www.jmeiners.com/lc3-vm/)